ndd21/PHYS281/docs/exercises.md

 ### Exercise {{ counter() }}

 !!! question "Part 1"
-    Use list comprehension to generate a list containing the square root of all integers between 1 and 50.
+    Use list comprehension to generate a list containing the square roots of all integers between 1 and 50.

 ??? info "Solution"